DebrajLogic/Next-Auth-App/README.md

 # NextAuth App

-This is a Next.js project bootstrapped with [create-next-app](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), integrated with NextAuth for user authentication.
+This is a Next.js project bootstrapped with [create-next-app](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), an app for user authentication.

 ## Getting Started